bolg55/89innovations/README.md

 # Instructions to get started with the project

+Install dependencies with `pnpm i` or `npm i` or `yarn`.

 This starter project is meant to be cloned and re-used when starting new web development projects.
 It includes a basic setup for a web project with the following features:

 > [!IMPORTANT]
 > Remember to update the `site` property in the `astro.config.mjs` file with your site's url.
 This is important for SEO purposes.

-## Components
+## Features

-- Navbar component with mobile responsiveness
+- Working contact form with web3forms
-- Footer component
+- SEO component with jsonLD generator
-- Link/Button component
+- Logo component
 - Social media icons
-- SEO component
-- Logo component
+- Navbar with mobile responsiveness
+- Footer with social media icons

+> [!NOTE]
+> Get a free API key from [Web3Forms](https://web3forms.com/) and add it to the `.env` file.
+This will allow you to receive form submissions.

 ## Data